 The tundra here is strikingly colorful: more than 400 plant species grow on Wrangel Island.
 Around 40 species of animals, birds, and insects are found nowhere else in the world.

 You will also approach remote Herald Island, located 40 kilometers from Wrangel.
-Its rocky shores make landing impossible, so you will explore by Zodiac.
+Because of its rocky shores, landings are impossible — so you will explore by Zodiac instead.
 You will cruise past dramatic bird cliffs and, with some luck, take unforgettable photos of polar bears.

 Today you will head for the coast of the Chukchi Sea and take a Zodiac cruise along the rugged cliffs of Kolyuchin Bay.
 Here you may spot whales, walruses at their haul-outs, and countless Arctic birds nesting on the rocks.